 To repair signs of aging on the bike its engine was cleaned up and repainted where necessary and the frame given a respray after having a few minor modifications performed on the subframe.
 The GT1000’s uninspiring factory seat has been replaced by a custom tan leather saddle with a much sportier look and feel and gold levers have been added to compliment the forks.
 The Ducati’s new paint scheme is where the most obvious connection to the John Player F1 was made.
 Panels of gloss black and matte black paint divided by gold pinstripes and finished with gold Ducati livery raise this GT1000’s profile well above its original place at the lower end of the Sport Classic range.

-If Ducati ever get the urge to produce a bike similar to the Sport Classic GT1000 again let's hope they take take inspiration from this beauty.
+If Ducati ever gets the urge to produce a bike similar to the Sport Classic GT1000 again let’s hope they take inspiration from this beauty.

 Read more like this

 This year the London Bike Shed show played host to an astounding 281 custom motorcycles and over 17,000 visitors.
 As I watched the event unfold from the other side of the world…Continue Reading

 If you ride a Ducati and don’t get tingles when you see the letters NCR it’s time for a history lesson.
 NCR is an acronym of its founder’s names, Rino Caracchi, Giorgio…Continue Reading